tmtrademark/cheezcap/README.txt

 ## Usage
 ##

 CheezCap makes it easy to access the values that are set in your custom admin pages is easy.
-A global variable $cap exists to allow you to access any variable by OptionID.
-(Hence, the need for OptionID to be unique.)

-For example, if you have created a DropdownOption with the OptionID "my_first_dropdown" then you would access the value of that option like so:

-   $cap->my_first_dropdown

-For example, you might want to write that value to the screen:

-   echo($cap->my_first_dropdown);

-And, in many cases, you will be accessing $cap from inside a function, so you will need to call the global variable declaration in order to access $cap, like so:

-   function some_function() {
-      global $cap;
-      echo($cap->my_first_dropdown);
-   }

-Ideally, you should set up a helper function so you don't need to declare the global everywhere.

-	function mytheme_get_cap_option( $option_name ) {
-		global $cap;
-		return $cap->$option_name;
-	}

-You can also use the built-in helper function:
+You can use the built-in helper function:

 	cheezcap_get_option( $option, $echo = false, $sanitize_callback = '' )